 - the benefits don't outweigh the costs

-But people with an increased risk of pancreatic cancer may be able to have screening.
+But people with an increased risk of pancreatic cancer may be able to have tests to look for signs of pancreatic cancer.
 Talk to your GP if you think you have a higher than average risk of developing pancreatic cancer.